 Contact us through our MyAdmissions website.

-Notification and Review of Admission Status
+Notification of Admission Status

 We will review your file, determine if you have met the requirements for admission and notify you of our decision.
 Freshmen will be notified before their May 1 SIR deadline; transfer students will be notified before their June 1 SIR deadline.